fb pixel

 #2.
 Reduced Tartar Build-Up

-Plaque forms on your teeth very quickly and if left to its own devices, it can accumulate in no time.
-When this build-up of plaque sits on your teeth for too long, it hardens and turns into tartar.
+Plaque forms on teeth quickly and can accumulate rapidly if left to its own devices.
+When plaque builds up on your teeth for an extended period, it hardens and forms tartar.

 Tartar is particularly difficult to remove.
-In fact, it can only be removed by a dental professional.
+The only person who can remove it is a dentist.
 And the long-term effects of it staying on your teeth are detrimental to your dental and general health.

-A major benefit of daily flossing is that it enables you to effectively remove plaque from in between your teeth and your gumline.
-This decreases the build-up of plaque, which in turn means less tartar can form on your teeth.
+A major benefit of daily flossing is that it effectively removes plaque between teeth and gumline.
+This decreases plaque build-up, which means less tartar can form on teeth.

 #3.
 Decreased Risk of Gum Disease

-The plaque that lingers in your mouth as a result of not flossing also breaks down your gum tissue.
-This causes periodontal disease.
+The plaque that lingers in your mouth due to not flossing also breaks down your gum tissue, causing periodontal disease.
 In advanced forms, periodontal disease leads to rapid rates of decay and root canal problems.

 #4.
 Fresh Breath

-Food that gets stuck between your teeth is broken down by the bacteria in your mouth, which can cause a bad odour.
-Daily flossing removes this debris which directly prevents bad breath.
+Food stuck between teeth is broken down by oral bacteria, which might produce a bad odour.
+Daily flossing removes this debris, directly preventing bad breath.

 There is no arguing that a great benefit of flossing is fresher breath!

 Many people dislike flossing.
-Some people say it’s too fiddly.
-Some say it hurts.
-But the reality is, when done correctly, flossing can be quick and comfortable.
+Some say it’s too fiddly, and some say it hurts.
+But when done correctly, flossing can be quick and comfortable.
 Of course, it does take a bit of getting used to.

-But luckily, we have some tips to share with you on how to floss like a pro to give you a head start.
+Luckily, we have some tips on flossing like a pro to give you a head start.

 • Begin with around 30cm or 40cm of floss.
-Wind it around each of your middle fingers, leaving just 3cm or so to floss your teeth with.
+After winding it around your middle fingers, leave about 3cm to floss your teeth.

 • Be gentle – no part of flossing, if done correctly, requires too much vigour.

-• Slide the floss gently around the base of each of your teeth, under your gumline.
+• Slide the floss gently around the base of your teeth, under your gumline.

 Floss Your Way to Dental Health!

-We hope this article has made you want to reach for the floss tonight and make it a part of your everyday dental routine.
+We hope this article has inspired you to reach for the floss tonight and make it part of your daily dental routine.

-As you can see, flossing is important when it comes to keeping our teeth and gums healthy.
-And our dental health plays a large role in our overall health!
+As you can see, flossing is essential for keeping teeth and gums healthy.
+Dental health plays a large role in overall health!

-Brushing your teeth only does part of the work.
-So, brushing alone is not enough.
-Our experienced dentists Canley Heights are happy to answer any of your flossing questions and show you how it’s done during your dental appointment.
+Brushing your teeth only does part of the work, so brushing alone is not enough.
+Our experienced dentists in Canley Heights are happy to answer your flossing questions and show you how it’s done during your dental appointment.

 Pin It on Pinterest